A Practical Adaptive Subgame Perfect Gradient Method: Computational Benchmarks

 \subsection{Real-Data Regression Problems}

 We also present performance results for problem instances on real data.
 Using the LIBSVM \cite{LIBSVM} library, we apply least squares regression \eqref{Eqn:Objective_LSReg} to the data sets \texttt{bodyfat}, \texttt{eunite2001}, \texttt{pyrim}, \texttt{triazines}, and \texttt{yearPredictionMSD} and logistic regression with L2 regularization \eqref{Eqn:Objective_LogReg} to the data sets \texttt{colon-cancer}, \texttt{duke-breast-cancer}, \texttt{gisette}, \texttt{leukemia}, and \texttt{madelon}.
-Results are shown in \cref{Fig:PerformancePlot_RealRegression}.
+Results are shown in \cref{Fig:PerformancePlot_RealRegression}; for clarity we include only a subset of our methods, focusing on those with the strongest performance throughout our experiments.
 We see similar trends as in our synthetic problems, but see that ASPGM no longer outperforms \texttt{LBFGS-HZ}.
-We also notice a stronger difference for ASPGM between oracle performance and real time performance.
-This can likely be partially attributed to these problems having lower dimension, thereby causing our subproblem to have a larger proportional impact on computation time.
-In \cref{Fig:DetailPlot_LogReg}, we show detailed results for the \texttt{colon-cancer} logistic regression problem.
-Here we show the modified performance measure $(f(x_n) - f_\star)/(\frac{1}{2}\|x_0 - x_\star\|^2)$, so we can directly compare the performance with the guarantees (ignoring error terms) of \texttt{BSPGM-7}, \texttt{OBL}, and \texttt{AdaNAG} in the center plot.
+We also notice a stronger difference for ASPGM between oracle performance and wall-clock performance.
+This can be partially attributed to these problems having lower dimension, thereby causing our subproblem to have a larger proportional impact on computation time.
+In \cref{Fig:DetailPlot_LogReg}, we show detailed results for the \texttt{duke-breast-cancer} logistic regression problem.
+Here we show the modified performance measure $(f(x_n) - f_\star)/(\frac{1}{2}\|x_0 - x_\star\|^2)$, so we can directly compare the performance with the guarantees (ignoring error terms) of \texttt{BSPGM-7} and \texttt{OBL} in the center plot.
 We also show the value of the error term $\Delta_n$ for \texttt{BSPGM-7} and \texttt{OBL}.
-In particular, this illustrates our dynamic theory allowing $\Delta_n$ to briefly fluctuate and then returns to nearly zero for \texttt{BSPGM-7}, unlike \texttt{OBL}.
+In particular, this illustrates our dynamic theory allowing $\Delta_n$ to briefly fluctuate and then return to nearly zero for \texttt{BSPGM-7}, unlike \texttt{OBL}.